 TMHP's Provider Enrollment Unit does not enroll providers for LTC programs however.
 LTC program providers should contact the Texas Health and Human Services website at hhs.texas.gov/doing-business-hhs/medicaid-provider-enrollment

 An MCO LTSS provider is any provider who provides LTSS services under a specific NPI and taxonomy combination and submits claims through Medicaid Managed Care.
-An MCO LTSS provider will have to enroll through this process when the NPI and taxonomy combination they bill LTSS services with does not have an active, associated TPI through TMHP or an API through this process.
+An MCO LTSS provider will have to enroll with the LTSS Program through PEMS when the NPI and taxonomy combination they bill LTSS services with does not have an active enrollment record in PEMS.

 To provide services to a STAR+PLUS client, LTSS providers must complete the contracting and credentialing process through the client’s STAR+PLUS managed care organization (MCO).